dhughes/tiy-developer-designer-crashcourse/README.md

 * Github is a tool for collaboration on software projects
 	* Projects hold code
 	* Collaborators can update the code in the project
-* Github works with Git
+* Git works with Github
 	* Source code control system
+	* Timeline of changes
 	* Keeps track of the changes we've made (versions)
 	* Can push and pull code to/from github
 * IntelliJ is a tool to edit Java source code.